nnyazd92/brocaOS/README.md

 BrocaOS is a cognitive architecture designed for building autonomous agents with advanced reasoning, memory, and tool-use capabilities.

-## BrocaOS Arhictecture Paper Theory
+## BrocaOS Architecture Paper Theory

 https://zenodo.org/records/18125645